Vyral/base-template/_posts/2018-10-05-using-the-final-2-tools.md

 {% include youtube.html %}

 I recently held a webinar for part seven of Real Estate: The Fundamentals that I would like to share with you.
-These recent weeks have been a lot of fun for me, personally, because it has given me the opportunity to reanalyze how the fundamentals are being run in my own team.
+These recent weeks have been a lot of fun for me, personally, because it has given me the opportunity to reanalyze how the fundamentals are being run on my own team.

 **I have timestamped the conversation to make it easier for you to jump to the sections most interesting to you.**